aquasecurity/trivy/docs/tutorials/cloud-platforms/ovhcloud.md

 # Scan for vulnerabilities and misconfigurations of your OVHcloud Managed Kubernetes with Trivy

-The original tutorial can be found in the [OVH documentation.]()
+The original tutorial can be found in the [OVH documentation.](https://docs.ovh.com/gb/en/kubernetes/installing-trivy/)

 ## Requirements

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.

-Moreover, follow the deploying a [Hello World application](https://docs.ovh.com/gb/en/kubernetes/deploying-an-application/) documentation in order to have an example application running on your cluster.
+Follow the deploying a [Hello World application](https://docs.ovh.com/gb/en/kubernetes/deploying-an-application/) documentation in order to have an example application running on your cluster.

-At this time you should have a running Kubernetes cluster with hello-world deployment and pod like below:
+At this time you should have a running Kubernetes cluster with a hello-world deployment and a pod like below:

 ```
 $ kubectl get po,deploy